Theo-Quant/Felix/README.md

 ## Variables
 The symbols in Hyperliquid is showing the pattern such as ETH, BTC, DOGE and etc whilst the symbols in Bybit shows the pattern of
 BTCUSDT, ETHUSDT, DOGEUSDT which is given in Hyperliquid`symbols = ['ETH', 'BTC', 'DOGE', 'SOL']` and  for bybit `[f'{symbol}USDT' for symbol in sybmols]`.

+## Methods
+* Use  `json.dump()` method that can convert a Python object into a JSON string.
+Can be used for writing/dumping JSON to a file/socket.